naturalatlas/tilestrata/README.md

 ### Writing Transforms

 Transforms modify the result from a provider before it's served (and cached).
-A tranform must define a `transform` method:
+A transform must define a `transform` method:

 ```js
 module.exports = function(options) {